LabyMod/server-media/README.md

 <img src="https://user-images.githubusercontent.com/45363287/125622136-83dbeafd-6318-40f8-b10a-fc334c2b63d4.png">

+## Publish information for contributors

+It is checked for repository updates hourly, so server data is updated every hour.
+Due to caching, it may take some time for updates to be applied on labymod.net and LABY.net.
+In case of problems, please open an issue.

 ## Trademark Legal Notices

 All product names, trademarks and registered trademarks in the images in this repository, are property of their